 Developed in collaboration with the Faculty of Medicine of Utrecht University, the special master’s track Regenerative Medicine and Technology (RMT) aims to educate the next generation of scientists and engineers.
-It combines the expertise of both universities, and includes courses on molecular cell biology, biomaterials, imaging technologies, computational modelling, bioreactor technology and translational research.
+It combines the expertise of both universities, and includes courses on molecular cell biology, biomaterials, computational modelling, bioreactor technology and translational research.

 The program comprises a mixture of courses, an (international) internship and an in-depth research project.
 Students will have access to state-of-the-art laboratories at both universities.
 The program trains multidisciplinary researchers to innovate at the intersection of biomedical science, technology, and clinical applications.

 Want to get to grips with the fundamental challenges of regenerative medicine?
 Then you might prefer our related course ‘Regenerative Engineering’ which deals more with developing solutions in the laboratory.